Student General Rules And Guidelines

-- The Chair or head of the department involved (or his or her designee)
+- The head of the department or program involved (or designee)

-- The Dean of the division involved (or his or her designee)
+- The Dean of the division involved (or designee)

 2. Student Appeal of Administrative Withdrawal from Classes (may include, but is not limited to: nonattendance, lack of course prerequisites, student behavior that interferes with the instructional process, etc.)

 Whenever the Registrar's Office receives a recommendation for an administrative withdrawal, the Registrar's Office will notify the student that he or she is being administratively withdrawn in writing through LCC provided email.

 When a student has been withdrawn from a class based on the Administrative Withdrawal Policy, students will have five (5) working days, excluding Saturday and Sunday, to submit an appeal in writing.
 At each level of appeal, the student will have up to five (5) working days to appeal a decision after notification of that decision at a prior level.
 Any appeals received after the fifth working day may be dismissed for "failure to submit appeal for administrative withdrawal on a timely basis".

 Students must use the following lines of appeal for administrative withdrawal